Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Tray Level 2

-In addition, the oven has two heating elements at the bottom and four at the top which allows for more even heat distribution.
-It also has an interior light that you can turn on and off with a switch.
-It only has two tray levels but you can make use of the rack-up and down positions.
+The oven has two heating elements at the bottom and four at the top which allows for more even heat distribution (+3).
+It also has an interior light that you can turn on and off with a switch (+2).

 Length